MichaelGallo/Favola/README.md

 # Favola

 Favola is an authoring system for parserless IF, somewhere between Twine and traditional IF languages like Inform or TADS.
 My goal was to make an IF system that's as orthogonal as possible; to provide the greatest flexibility with the fewest built-in elements.
 It's also aimed more at programmers, who are familiar with languages like C++ or C#.
+Compiled Favola games are .html files with Javascript.

 The core concept of Favola is that of focus.
 One or more game objects are in focus, and their associated actions can be performed either implicitly, or explicitly by clicking on an active text.
 Doing so may or may not change the current focus to a different object.
 Each performed action represents one game turn.